inex/ixp-manager-docs-md/docs/install/manually.md

 ## Video Tutorial

-We created a video tutorial demonstrating the manual installation process for IXP Manager v6.0.0 (July 2021) on Ubuntu LTS 20.04.
+We created a video tutorial demonstrating the manual installation process for IXP Manager v7.0.0 (August 2025) on Ubuntu LTS 24.04.
 You can find the [latest installation videos](https://www.ixpmanager.org/download/install).
 As always, [the full catalog of video tutorials is here](https://www.ixpmanager.org/support/tutorials).

-**NB:** this tutorial is for an earlier version of IXP Manager on an older version of Ubuntu.
-While the process is not dissimilar to the below, please watch out for differences.

 ## Requirements